peymanshahidi/greg2sol/readme.md

 *******************************************************************************
 ## Examples
-1. Suppose Gregorian date value `2011/8/23` is stored in variable `dateGreg` (either in string format or in Stata %t* datetime formats) and one wants to obtain the corresponding Solar Hijri calendar date `1390/6/1` under a new variable called `dateSolarHijri` in Stata %td format with Solar Hijri labels.
+1. Suppose Gregorian date value `2011/8/23` is stored in variable `dateGreg` (either in string or in Stata datetime format) and one wants to obtain the corresponding Solar Hijri calendar date `1390/06/01` under a new variable called `dateSolarHijri` in Stata `%td` format with Solar Hijri labels.
 The following command does this conversion:
 ```
 greg2sol dateGreg, datetime(dateSolarHijri)
 ```
-2. Suppose Gregorian date value `2011/8/23` is stored in three variables `yearGreg` (2011), `monthGreg` (8), `dayGreg` (23), and the corresponding Solar Hijri date `1390/6/1` is to be returned under a single output called `dateSolar` in string format.
+2. Suppose Gregorian date value `2011/8/23` is stored in three variables `yearGreg` (2011), `monthGreg` (8), `dayGreg` (23), and the corresponding Solar Hijri date `1390/06/01` is to be returned under a single output called `dateSolar` in string format.
 The following command does this conversion:
 ```
 greg2sol yearGreg monthGreg dayGreg, string(dateSolar)
 ```
-For further examples and more detailed description of use cases refer to the test materials or read accompanying help file of the command.
+For further examples and more detailed description of use cases refer to test materials or read the accompanying help file of the command.

 *******************************************************************************
 ## Installation and Test Materials